sukritishuk/ML_ZoomCamp_Article/README.md

 ![image](https://user-images.githubusercontent.com/50409210/151208664-a286b590-89b6-4cdf-b42a-fb7760d2ccce.png)

-The dataset contained values from *May 1997 to August 2020* with 5852 rows in total.
+The dataset contained values from *May 1997 to August 2020* with **5852 rows** in total.
 Each row represented one trading day during this period.
-As the Date column was in **object** datatype format, before any time series analysis, we had to convert all time-specific columns into correct **Datetime** format.
+As the *Date* column was in **object** datatype format, before any time series analysis, we had to convert all time-specific columns into correct **Datetime** format.
 Python's [Pandas library](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html) contains extensive tools for working with dates, times, and time-indexed data.

 ### Data Cleaning and Formatting:

 Python's built-in [datetime module](https://docs.python.org/3/library/datetime.html) helps in working with dates and times.
 The most fundamental of date/time objects are the **Timestamp** and **DatetimeIndex** objects.

-* First, I used the ***pd.to_datetime() function***, to parse Date column and convert it from object to **datetime64** format.
+* First, I used the ***pd.to_datetime() function***, to parse the *Date* column and convert it from object to **datetime64** format.
 This encodes dates as 64-bit integers, allowing an arrays of dates to be represented very compactly.

 ![image](https://user-images.githubusercontent.com/50409210/151963829-972f5aef-35a9-4f3b-aa36-dd2127d17873.png)

-* I also used the [DatetimeIndex object](https://pandas.pydata.org/docs/reference/api/pandas.DatetimeIndex.html) to convert the Date column into DatetimeIndex first.
+* I also used the [DatetimeIndex object](https://pandas.pydata.org/docs/reference/api/pandas.DatetimeIndex.html) to convert the *Date* column into DatetimeIndex first.
-* Then. various attributes of this object were used (like year, month_name etc.) to extract different elements from each Date entry.
-For instance, I used the ***.year() and .month_name()*** attributes to strip only the Year and Month Names respectively from every Date row.
-These elements were then used as part of **Feature Engineering** to create new columns for Year, Month Name, Day Name etc. which would be used in EDA analysis.
+* Then. various attributes of this object were used (like year, month_name etc.) to extract different elements from each date entry.
+For instance, I used the ***.year() and .month_name()*** attributes to strip only the year and month names respectively from every Date row.
+These elements were then used as part of **Feature Engineering** to create new columns for *Year*, *Month Name*, *Day Name* etc. which would be used in EDA analysis.

 ![image](https://user-images.githubusercontent.com/50409210/151671634-deddae70-1374-4fc2-915e-25e6093f6d6c.png)